jakeheis/SwiftCLI/README.md

 }
 ```

+The variable wrapped by `@Key` can be any type conforming to `ConvertibleFromString` as described above.
+It **must** be optional, or the Swift compiler will crash.

 A related option type is `VariadicKey`, which allows the user to pass the same key multiples times with different values.
 For example, with a key declaration like:

 ```swift